 The roads and paths that cross the area show dramatic and unexpectedly beautiful scenery: rocky bluffs overlook hollows that look like natural amphitheatres; apparently inaccessible corners show entrances to caves; rugged ridge gullies (like those at the badlands of the Abbadessa Pass) abruptly interrupt gentle clay slopes.

 The many natural formations are overlapped with signs of the work of man, with the remains of isolated ancient castles, parish churches and medieval villages, which are scattered throughout the area.

 As you wander through the park, you will encounter a mosaic of different habitats: arid and sunny outcrops, deciduous woodlands and cool, shady valleys.
 Among the spectacular eroded formations and caves, many plant and animal species of considerable scientific interest find refuge.

 Immersed in the reassuring silence of the hills, you can walk one of the many medium-difficulty paths that cross the entire area and get a better understanding of the different seasonal nuances.
-Among these, the most well-beaten track is certainly the one that leads to the Spipola Doline and Grotto, an area explored by scholars and enthusiasts, which has revealed many fossil finds over the years, which are visible today inside the “Luigi Donini” Museum of Prehistory.
+Among these, the most well-beaten track is certainly the one that leads to the Spipola Doline and Grotta, an area explored by scholars and enthusiasts, which has revealed many fossil finds over the years, which are visible today inside the “Luigi Donini” Museum of Prehistory.